Isospectral metrics on weighted projective spaces: Examples of isospectral bad orbifolds

 Since $F$ preserves $\O_{a,a}$ by Lemma \ref{lemma:Oab}, we have $F(T[x])\subset\O_{a,a}$ and the geodesic loops in $TF([x])=F(T[x])$ through $F([x])$ of length $2\pi\|Z_1\|$ are given precisely by the flow lines of $\widehat{Z_1}$ and $\widehat{Z_2}$ through $F([x])$.
 On the other hand, since $F\co T\qao{x}\to F(T[x])$ is an isometry, the images of the flow lines of $F_*\widehat{Z_1}$ and $F_*\widehat{Z_2}$ through $F([x])$ in $F(T[x])$ also have length $2\pi\|Z_1\|$.
 Together this implies ${F_*}_{\qao{x}}({\widehat{Z_j}}_{[x]})\in\{\pm\widehat{Z_1}_{F(\qao{x})},\pm\widehat{Z_2}_{F(\qao{x})}\}$ for $j=1,2$.
 As noted above, this proves our statement. \end{proof}

-Proposition \ref{proposition:nonisometry} (where the properties (N) and (G) below have been introduced) and the following proposition will imply that if isospectral maps $j$ and $j^\prime$ are not equivalent and $j^\prime$ is generic, then the corresponding isospectral orbifolds $(\O,g_\lambda)$, $(\O,g_{\lambda^\prime})$ with $\O=\O(p,q)$ are non-isometric.
+Proposition \ref{proposition:nonisometry} (where we introduced the properties \eqref{eq:N} and \eqref{eqG} below) and the following proposition will imply that if isospectral maps $j$ and $j^\prime$ are not equivalent and $j^\prime$ is generic, then the corresponding isospectral orbifolds $(\O,g_\lambda)$, $(\O,g_{\lambda^\prime})$ with $\O=\O(p,q)$ are nonisometric.
 In the second and third step of the proof we basically follow the first part of the proof of \cite[Proposition 4.3]{MR1895349}.